Keyser Blog | Commercial Real Estate Advocates

 4. How can companies best prepare for a move?

 Step 2: Do NOT allow a mover to quote you over the phone.
-If they don’t have the professional courtesy to come out onsite to evaluate your project they should not qualify.
+If they don’t have the professional courtesy to come out on-site to evaluate your project, they should not qualify.

-Step 4: Determine the moving company that is the best fit for your project not considering the numbers first.
+Step 4: Determine the moving company that is the best fit for your project, not considering the numbers first.
 Then see how the numbers impact your decision after that.

 5. What is the average time period to move a company?

-It completely depends on the size of the organization and the scope of the project overall, but by engaging a professional company that knows what they are doing, you will definitively know how much time the project will take.
+It completely depends on the size of the organization and the scope of the project overall, but by engaging a professional company that knows what they are doing, you will definitely know how much time the project will take.

 6. What is the biggest challenge when moving a company?
 How on the client side can that be avoided?

 For most companies, the biggest challenge is change itself.
 Change is completely inevitable and unavoidable.
-The changes can be constant and significant, but you can minimize the stress by partnering with a company that specializes in Commercial Moving and has a process in place that has been battle tested over time.
+The changes can be constant and significant, but you can minimize the stress by partnering with a company that specializes in Commercial Moving and has a process in place that has been battle-tested over time.

 7. When is the best/worst/most popular time to move?

 As you begin research into relocation options, don't limit yourself to just the commercial real estate property elements.
 Think about the logistics of how to make the move a success.
-If you have any question, would like advice, or would like an in-person relocation assessment, we're always here to support your efforts.
+If you have any questions, would like advice, or would like an in-person relocation assessment, we're always here to support your efforts.